 What is the scope of your research?
 What questions are you trying to answer?

-:
+Ermina Lee: Our protocol provides a methodology for the conduction of a semi-automated, high-accuracy and high reproducibility 3D volumetric change assessment using facial surface imaging.

 What are the most recent developments in your field of research?